 - Don’t shy away from protective styles.
 You shouldn’t leave them in for months, but a protective style for a couple weeks can give you a needed rest from hair maintenance.

 - Deep conditioning is important for everyone, no matter the state or texture of their hair- but it is absolutely non-negotiable if you are transitioning.
 Just like we mentioned earlier, your hair is in a weak, fragile state while you’re transitioning, and it needs all the nutrients and moisture it can get.
 Make deep conditioning part of your hair care regimen, doing treatments every two weeks or as often as every week.
 Try NaturAll's Ice Cream Treatment Deep Conditioners, which will get the job done better than anything else.

 - Our final tip is the most important- love your hair and yourself!
 Enjoy the journey!
 You get to discover your natural hair slowly, and it’s one of the most exciting things you can do for yourself.

-In conclusion, beginning your natural hair journey is an amazing first step into a new world of discovery, acceptance, and fabulousness!
+Beginning your natural hair journey is an amazing first step into a new world of discovery, acceptance, and fabulousness!
 It may seem hard at first, but we genuinely believe that the work you put into “going natural” is all so very worth it.

+Want to keep learning about transitioning to natural hair?
+Read our other guide with more information on transitioning hair.
 Do you have any tips or recommendations for others that may be transitioning?
 Feel free to leave a comment below!